HalahRaadSalih/g16-project-settings/readme.md

 		\list
 		```
 	- There is another version of that command and it this : `\l`
 	- What if you want to check your tables?
-Now that you know what the name of your data base is, let's assume that I mine `banana`, I need to connect to that database first, then check what the tables that I could possibly have are.
+Now that you know what the name of your database is, let's assume that I named mine `banana`, I need to connect to that database first, then check what the tables that I could possibly have.
 How do we connect to database?
 Just like that:

 		```
 		\connect banana